Flutterwave/Node-v3/documentation/virtualAccount.md

 This section describes how to create a virtual account number.

-Note: BVN is required for creating static account numbers in the Live Environment i.e if the value of is_permanent is True.
+Note: BVN is required for creating static account numbers in the Live Environment, i.e, if the value of is_permanent is True.
 Kindly visit our API section found [here](https://developer.flutterwave.com/v3.0.0/reference/create-a-virtual-account-number-1) for further information.

 ```javascript